Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 Every year, one or three cuttings will be good enough.
 You may want to make sure the wounds won’t get any serious infections by letting them dry out under the sun or protecting them with fungicide or garden lime powder.
 When leaves and flowers begin to grow, give your babies more water.

 And that’s about it for this process.
 Although there is a lot more to play around with, we hope this was helpful to you!
-Have fun growing adenium & happy gardening.
+Have fun growing adenium & peace all around.

 Share or pin this post!